"we need no wings to go in search of God but have only to find a place where we can be alone and look upon God present

 Who are the Spiritual Directors?

 Bernadette Micallef has been working as a Spiritual Director at The Carmelite Centre since 2012.
-She has a Bachelor of Theology and a Graduate Diploma in Spirituality (Spiritual Direction) and a pending Graduate Diploma in Spirituality (Carmelite Studies).
+She has a Bachelor of Theology and a Graduate Diploma in Spirituality (Spiritual Direction) and equivalent to a Graduate Diploma in Spirituality (Carmelite Studies).
 She is married with three sons (and a daughter-in-law and two grandchildren!) and has been a member of the Carmelite Order since 1991.

 Damien Peile is The Carmelite Centre Pastoral Adviser.
 Damien is available as a Spiritual Companion and draws on his professional qualifications in counselling and theology as well as his many years experience and commitment to supporting others on the spiritual journey.